MrHaribo/mrharibo.github.io/usermanagement/index.md

 Build and Run the AccountDB as a *Service Container* and start the AccountService project either *Native* or as a *Service Container*.
 In this case it is necessary to at least start the AccountDB simultaneously with the AccountService to prevent any timimng issues.

+> If you are using Docker Toolbox the AccountService wont find the AccountDB network address due to the *docker-machine* issue.
+Be shure to add: **database_address=*your_docker_machine_ip:5432* to the AccountService Native Environment Args.

 ## Test Client

 If all the services are running you are finally ready to connect to the MicroNet application using a client.
 If you did not add the MicroNet Catalogs during Workspace Setup, press *Configure...* in the top right and add the MicroNet Example Service Catalog via *Add Remote Catalog...*: